HarryHenryGebel/server-configuration/README.md

 user with a Google account.

-The hardware specifications for this free server are essentially equal to the resources of the $5/month server from Digital Ocean, but the bandwidth limitation is much lower<sup><a id="fnr.9" class="footref" href="#fn.9">9</a></sup>.
+The hardware specifications for this free server are essentially equal to the resources of the $5/month server from DigitalOcean, but the bandwidth limitation is much lower<sup><a id="fnr.9" class="footref" href="#fn.9">9</a></sup>.
 Owing to the extreme speeds available from
 Google's network, bandwidth from Google is generally more expensive than other providers.
 While the bandwidth limitations place some restrictions on the use of the server, it can still be useful for learning purposes or to provide simple backup services to a server on another network.
-Setting up a server using GCP is outside of the scope of this document, but is similar in many ways to Digital Ocean and Google provides copious documentation.
+Setting up a server using GCP is outside of the scope of this document, but is similar in many ways to DigitalOcean and Google provides copious documentation.

-<a id="orgc25bd80"></a>
+<a id="orgf5fb2bb"></a>

 # Getting started